Traditional Fine Arts Organization

 Wikimedia Commons* Ms. Rockefeller's exceptional philanthropy is enormously

 aspirational.
-Our current grant making ability is quite miniscule
+Our current grant making ability is robust yet small

 in comparison.)